-Blood Magic – 13 Ways to Use Menstrual Blood In Magic and Ritual
+Blood Magic – 13 Ways to Use Menstrual Blood In Spells and Ritual

 There are many ways to use menstrual blood in magic, both light and dark.
 Give free reign to your intuition.
 Reclaim your power.